 During the Saturday morning meets, boys and girls are divided into groups according to age as of December 31st in the year of registration – please see the age matrix.
 Each age group of boys and girls is supervised by an Age Manager.

-You can view these programs on the Weekly Programs page, OR click on the following links to view programs as a jpg.
+You can view these programs on the Weekly Programs page.

 Please see the Uniforms page.